Matiastomas/mac-keyboard-html-css-js/README.md

 ## **About Macbook keyboard with html/css/js**

 This codebase is the result of a "challenge" proposed to me by my web dev friend Eleandro Duzentos on linkedin.
-Eleandro Duzentos created a "macbook keyboard" using flutter, and suggested me to do a web version of what he did.
+Eleandro Duzentos created a macbook keyboard using flutter, and suggested me to do a web version of what he did.

 ## **The following image is a screenshot of the mac keyboard created by Eleandro using flutter